For Diane, who saw me.

 11 YEARS AGO

 In an antiseptic white room, Ethan Fraction and Steven Walker were a stain.
 The interrogation had yielded mostly screams and fluids, making a Rorschach of the floor.
-The process left Fraction short a molar and a full complement of fingernails.
-Walker sported fresh ligature marks around his neck and an array of stab wounds.
-The agony technicians responsible for had long since packed up, leaving the two to mull over the situation and bleed at each other.
+The exercise left Fraction short a full compliment of finger nails and Walker sporting fresh ligature marks.
+The agony technicians responsible had long since packed up, leaving the two to consider their choices and bleed at each other.

 None of this made sense.
 The interrogators’ questions were opaque.
 Proper words in nonsense order.
 None of it tracked.
 No one brought up the desert, the derelicts, or the cures, just a document.
 An article of which they knew nothing.
 Getting black-bagged, donating plasma to the floor, and playing twenty questions for keeps was not how they had seen their Saturday going.
 Still tied to their chairs an hour after the fact, they’d begun to wonder about their chances at Sunday.

 “You don’t think we made a mistake with this, do you?”
 Walker asked.

 “What?
 No,” Fraction said.
-“If we made any mistake it was offering them such a small bribe.”
+“If we made any mistake it was offering such a small bribe.”

 “What?
 I kept telling them: I will pay you a dollar to let us go.
 One whole dollar,” Walker added, his giggling punctuated by a bloody cough.